pauldotyu/azure-pipelines-terraform/README.md

 Next, you will need to assign the proper permissions to the service principal so that it can create resources within your subscriptions.
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current) to assign the role.
 You will need to grant it the **Contributor** role for each subscription you want to deploy into.

 > If you have [Azure Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) setup, you can assign the **Contributor** role at a top-level Management Group scope and the role assignment will be inherited by its child resources.
 See this document on [scope](https://docs.microsoft.com/en-us/azure/role-based-access-control/scope-overview) for more info.

-### Azure DevOps

-If you do not already have an Azure DevOps organization, follow [these instructions](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops) to create one.

-If you do not already have an Azure DevOps project within an organziation, follow [these instructions](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page) to create one.

-Create a new Azure Repo within a project.
-If you are not sure how to create one, follow [these instructions](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).

-Once you have a new empty repo created and cloned, you can move on to the next step.

-> NOTE: Before moving forward, make sure you have a `.gitignore` file in your repo that is targeted toward omitting files that are related to Terraform but should not be committed to your repo.
-You should take my [.gitignore](./.gitignore) file as I have modified it so that we can commit some `*.tfvars` to the repo.

 ### Terraform